 7. Lazi Convent and Church of San Isidro Labrador

-Another possible plan in Siquijor is to make a stop at two of its most important historical buildings, which tell us about the Spanish colonial past of the Philippines.
+Another possible plan in Siquijor is to make a stop at two of its most important historical buildings, which offer a glimpse into the Spanish colonial past of the Philippines.
 The Church of San Isidro Labrador, packed to the brim during Sunday Mass, was proposed by UNESCO in 2006 as a World Heritage Site, but the poor state of its structure and the authorities’ lack of interest in its conservation have prevented it from achieving that distinction.

-On the opposite pavement you can visit the Lazi Convent, which boasts the record of being the oldest in all of Asia, built in 1887.
-Restored in 2019, it’s an interesting visit that will make you travel back in time, surrounded by a very special atmosphere.
+Right across the street you can visit the Lazi Convent, which boasts the record of being the oldest in all of Asia, built in 1887.
+Restored in 2019, it’s well worth a visit and feels like stepping back in time, surrounded by a very special atmosphere.
 Entry to the convent used to be completely free, but since March 2019, they charge an entry fee of ₱30 per person.

 If you’re interested in this kind of historic building, don’t hesitate to head to Siquijor town.
 Here you’ll find the Church of San Francisco de Asís, built with coral between 1795 and 1831, and the attached bell tower, which is being rehabilitated.

 On the other hand, in the town of María is the Church of Nuestra Señora de Providencia, built in 1880.
 Inside you’ll see a statue of Santa Rita de Cascia holding a skull and an inverted crucifix.
-As a curiosity, the inhabitants of Siquijor say she walks around at night…
+As a fun little detail, the inhabitants of Siquijor say she walks around at night…

 Lazi Convent and Church of San Isidro Labrador